This website uses modern construction techniques, which may not render correctly in your old browser.

 Mankinjdjek is cheeky because of its toxins that make it poisonous.
 Therefore it must be prepared accordingly.
 The yam should be sliced thinly, placed into a string bag which would then be immersed into a flowing stream of water for overnight or longer.
 After this it can be cooked and eaten.
 It makes good tucker, yet cheeky!

-Wild pigs are descendants of domestic pigs introduced to Australia by European settlers and have since established feral populations across Kakadu National Park.
-They are highly adaptable omnivores, feeding on roots, tubers, fruits and insects.
-Their rooting behaviour can cause significant damage to vegetation and soil, impacting native plant communities and disrupting ecological processes.
+Feral pigs are descendants of domestic pigs introduced to Australia by European settlers and have since established feral populations across Kakadu.
+They are highly adaptable omnivores, feeding on roots, tubers, fruits, insects and turtles.
+Their rooting behaviour can cause significant damage to vegetation and soil, impacting native plant communities and ecosystems.

 Blue-Winged Kookaburra

 Blue-winged kookaburras' loud calls are used to deter rivals, echoing during sunrise and sunset.
-Males have bright light-blue wings and tails, while females only have blue on their wings.
 They're easily spotted within the paperbark swamps and wetland fringes.
-During the cool-season burning from April to June, they hunt insects flushed out by the fires.
-Interestingly, family of blue-winged kookaburras may occupy the same hollow trunk of a tree for up to 15 years.
+Interestingly, a family of blue-winged kookaburras may occupy the same hollow trunk of a tree for up to 15 years.

 Plumed Whistling Ducks

-Named for its distinctive whistling call and the sound of its wings in flight, whistling ducks are often heard returning to its roost after sunset.
-Distinguished by its large size and rich red-brown plumage with a dark stripe on the crown, nape, and back of the neck, this aquatic bird is more water-oriented than its close relative, the plumed whistling duck.
-Notably, Djirrbiyuk, an Aboriginal outstation in Kakadu National Park, is named after the sacred site for the wandering whistle duck, reflecting its cultural significance.
-The full name, Djirrbiyuk Kakukdjabdjabdi, translates to 'whistle ducks are standing up everywhere.'
+This duck is distinguished from the Plumed whistle duck by black webbed feet, and a richer red-brown plumage with a dark stripe on the back of the neck, this aquatic bird is more water-oriented than its close relative the Wandering whistling duck, a strong swimmer able to feed by diving for waterplants.
+Notably, Djirrbiyuk, an Aboriginal outstation in Kakadu, is named after the sacred site for the Wandering whistle duck, reflecting its cultural significance.
+The full name for the site is Djirrbiyuk Kakukdjabdjabdi, translates to 'whistle ducks are standing up everywhere’.

 Egret